Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 This programme is designed for newly appointed service managers who complete the programme in groups from across government departments and agencies.

 How to book

-The Department for Work and Pensions (DWP) Digital Academy delivers the service manager induction programme for the Government Digital Service (GDS).
-To book a place, email firstname.lastname@example.org.
+The Digital Academy delivers the service manager induction programme.
+To book a place on the programme, email email@example.com.

 The course costs £1128 (inclusive of VAT).
 Your department needs to pay for your place on the programme, so please make sure you have budgetary approval to attend.
 Your department will also need to pay for any accommodation, meals and subsistence expenses, in line with your departmental policies.

-The course takes place at the DWP Academy, Fulham, London.
+The course takes place at the Digital Academy, Fulham, London.

 The course is offered once a month and takes 6 days.